-> Do you keep inviting a family over and they ALWAYS seem busy?
-Don’t take offense to it.
-Families get busy, don’t take it personal, sometimes schedules just don’t match up.
+Do you keep inviting a family over and they ALWAYS seem busy?
+Don’t take it personally or get offended.
+Families get busy, don’t take it personally; sometimes schedules just don’t match up.
 And many do not make hospitality a priority or even know that they should so be patient and understanding.

-> Do you live in an apartment?
+Do you live in an apartment?
 Don’t take offense if you invite a family over to your apartment only for them to offer it at their house.
 Here are 7 practical tips on practicing hospitality in an apartment.

 As you start extending hospitality, just wait and you will get invited over to other’s houses as well.
 Learn from what they do.
 When you get invited to other’s houses, make a mental note of what they do from the moment you walk in the house.

 Do they have music playing?
 What kinds of questions did they ask?
 Did they get a card game out or offer coffee after dinner?